 Nomination or submission deadline: A committee nomination report submitted to the committee secretary by Aug.
 29.

-Award committee membership: The Distribution & Plant Operations Division shall appoint four members from the division, subject to concurrence by the division.
+Award committee membership: Members of the Distribution & Plant Operations Division and the Small Systems Division shall appoint two members from each division, subject to concurrence by the division.
 The committee shall select its own chair, who shall vote only in case of a tie.

 Method of selecting the award recipient: The judges will use a weighted formula in selecting the best paper contributing to the technology and practice of water supply operations and its associated value to operating personnel.
 Each paper is rated on each of the three criteria by each of the four voting members of the award committee, using the five-point scale shown on the "criteria" sheet.
 These ratings are entered on the rating form.